learn, learning; know, knowledge

 Here is your opportunity to appreciate our fellow creatures from the very small to the very large.

-1. To acquire, or to gain, knowledge of a subject or skill through education or experience.
+1. To acquire, or to gain, knowledge of a subject or skill through education or experience: People should keep learning throughout their lives, even after retirement and into old age.

-7. To gain knowledge by rote; that is, to memorize by repetition without necessarily exercising one's understanding.
+5. To gain knowledge by rote; that is, to memorize by repetition without necessarily exercising one's understanding: Tonia has a hobby and is learning numerous poems by memory.

-There is a distinction between learn and teach
+Historically, there is a distinction between learning and "teaching"

 Shakespeare wrote, "A thousand more mischances than this one have learn'd me how to brook this patiently" in his Two Gentlemen of Verona.
 It was with the prescriptivism of the eighteenth century that this use of the word came to be frowned upon.